utomic-media/directus-extension-field-actions/README.md

 #### Custom prefix
 - You can set custom prefixes for copy-/ and link-actions.
 - Prefixes can be entered manually or use a defined variable ([Project URL setting](https://docs.directus.io/configuration/project-settings.html#general))
-- The setting can be set for the interface and display, as well as the copy and link button indipendently
+- The setting can be set for the copy and link button indipendently, each for the interface and the display
 - Example in the screenshots below

 #### Link target